CRISPR screening to identify new drug targets in regulatory B cells and other immune cells

-As an example of how CRISPR screens can be used in primary immune cells, this webinar will cover in detail the development of arrayed CRISPR screens in regulatory B cells.
+As an example of how CRISPR screens can be used in primary immune cells, this on-demand webinar covers in detail the development of arrayed CRISPR screens in regulatory B cells.
 These cells are generated by cytokine-mediated differentiation in vitro of primary B cells isolated from healthy donors.
 Simple endpoints, such as cytokine production and more complex endpoints, such as a T cell suppression assay, can be used to identify new genes that impact the biology of regulatory B cells.

 Learning outcomes of this webinar: